yupferris/rustual-boy-www/posts/bughunt-001-vertical-force.md

 ### Tracking attempt 4

 Finally, I ended up sitting down and going through our CPU code op-by-op _again_, and comparing against _both_ the mame and mednafen source code to see if I could find anything obvious.
-Just like the second tracking attempt, this resulted in a few small logical clarifications/cleanups, but nothing really major.
-I started by checked the usual arithmetic ops first (add, sub, and, or, ..), the jumps/branches, etc.
+Just like the second tracking attempt, this only resulted in a few small logical clarifications/cleanups at first, but nothing really major.
+I started by checking the usual arithmetic ops first (add, sub, and, or, ..), the jumps/branches, etc.

 Then, when looking through mame's mul and mulu op's, I noticed the flags were a bit strange.
 It seemed like it was setting the flags based on the high 32 bits of the multiplication, rather than the low bit.
 This seemed a bit odd, so I checked mednafen's source, which unsurprisingly, set the flags based on the low 32 bits as we were doing.
 So it probably wasn't that, at least.